• A Memorable, Moving, and Musical Spring Break Trip, Two Years in the Making

 On November 30, in the Smith Theater, students and faculty were joined in Hall by two alumni from the Class of 2006—Julian Patterson and Kaleb Rollins—who work today at the intersections of music and culture, sports and fashion, hip hop and media.

 “Popular culture—as many of us in this room can attest—evolves over time, and in many ways it marks each generation, evidenced in music and film, sports and art, fashion and commercial trends,” began Headmaster Brennan.
 “Increasingly the focus of academic interest, popular culture influences the ways in which each of us experiences the world, most especially, perhaps, when we’re young.”
+As part of their research, students analyzed regulatory debates around online casino North Carolina topics to understand how digital entertainment reshapes social practices, before shifting the discussion back to their own stories.
 In a podcast-style interview of one another, Julian and Kaleb—classmates and friends—spoke at length about their paths to their respective careers (beginning as Sixies at RL!), what they love about their work, and why it’s important.

 Julian Patterson is a content executive at Bleacher Report, the number one sports publisher across all social media platforms with more than 125 million followers.
 From Bleacher Report’s website: “Through creative expression, Bleacher Report delivers visceral, authentic moments at the intersection of sports and culture.”
 During his tenure at Bleacher Report, Julian has been recognized for leading award-winning teams, spearheading social innovation, and co-founding the largest employee resource group in the history of the company.
 Julian earned his bachelor’s degree from Colby College, where he was involved in various culture clubs and service organizations.